WordPress is a leading out-of-the-box solution for website owners who need a quick blog or site without the extra cost and hassle of custom coding.

 WordPress deploys updates regularly to fix security holes and other software bugs.
 Hackers use scripts that continually scan the web to find insecure WordPress sites where owners haven’t updated the software.

 Always update your WordPress version to the latest immediately after a new release.
-With newer WordPress versions, you can set the software to update automatically.
+With newer WordPress versions, you can set up the software to update automatically.

 Installing Insecure Plugins or Never Updating Plugins